cea-hpc/pdwfs/README.md

 ## How does it work ?

-pdwfs used the often-called "LD_PRELOAD trick" to intercept a set of I/O-related function calls provided by the C standard library (libc).
+pdwfs uses LD_PRELOAD to intercept a set of I/O-related function calls provided by the C standard library (libc).

 The pdwfs CLI script execute the user command passed in argument with the LD_PRELOAD environment variable set to the installation path of the pdwfs.so shared library.